topfreegames/koa-datadog-middleware/README.md

 All tags present in `ctx.state.datadog` will be automatic concat in the default tags.

 ### configuration / customization
-The middleware is based on [hot-shots](https://github.com/brightcove/hot-shots) lib, it will pass an options map forward to hot-shots, so the configuration are the same:
+The middleware is based on [hot-shots](https://github.com/brightcove/hot-shots) lib, it will pass an options map forward to hot-shots, so the configuration are the similar:

 * host: The host to send stats to default: localhost
 * port: The port to send stats to default: 8125